Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 ## MQTT Broker

-In order to be able to subscribe to your set topic you will need a MQTT broker.
+The most important part about MQTT is setting up our broker, this broker will act as a post office.
+Our ESP32 will send messages to a topic on said broker.
+Finally we will be able to subscribe to this topic with our client of choice and we will be able to receive these messages.
 We will be using the well-known [Mosquitto Broker](https://mosquitto.org/).

 ## Database

-We will store our data on a database, here we will be using the open source, time series based [InfluxDB](https://www.influxdata.com/).
+We would like to store our messages somewhere so that we can retrieve/review them later.
+This is why we will be using a database, in this example we will use the open source, time series based [InfluxDB](https://www.influxdata.com/).

 ## Data Transportation

-There are a few options on how to transport data from your MQTT broker to your database.
-We will show you 2 ways on how to do this.
+InfluxDB cannot subscribe to our topic on its own, this is why we need to help transport our data to our database.
+We will show you 2 ways on how to do this:

 ### Node-red flow